princeton-nlp/DensePhrases/README.md

 For IVFOPQ, training takes 2 to 3 hours per epoch for large datasets (NQ, TQA, SQuAD), and 3 to 8 minutes for small datasets (WQ, TREC).
 We recommend using IVFOPQ since it has similar or better performance than IVFSQ while being much faster than IVFSQ.
 With IVFSQ, the training time will be highly dependent on the File I/O speed, so using SSDs is recommended for IVFSQ.

 ### 4. Inference
-With a pre-trained DensePhrases encoder (e.g., `dph-nqsqd3-multi5-pb2_opq96-nq`) and a phrase index (e.g., `dph-nqsqd3-multi5-pb2_1_20181220_concat`), you can test your queries as follows and the results will be saved as a json file with the `--save_pred` option:
+With any DensePhrases query encoders (e.g., `dph-nqsqd3-multi5-pb2_opq96-nq`) and a phrase index (e.g., `dph-nqsqd3-multi5-pb2_1_20181220_concat`), you can test your queries as follows and the results will be saved as a json file with the `--save_pred` option:

 ```bash
 # Evaluate on Natural Questions